 by Captain Gina Bradley

-2018 Fall Snook Season is Open
+2023 Fall Snook Season is Open

-The 2018 Fall Snook Season opens September 1st and ends December 15th this year.
+The 2023 Fall Snook Season opens September 1st and ends December 15th this year.
 Sebastian Inlet is one of Florida's premier snook fishing destinations.
 Book a snook fishing trip with Captain Richard Bradley of Lagooner Fishing.

-There are 83 days of snook season left before the closure on December 15th, 2018.
+There are 81 days of snook season left before the closure on December 15th, 2023.

 Sebastian Inlet Area Information

 Sebastian Inlet’s Fishing Guide

-Dad took me to Sebastian Inlet in the 1960’s when the road was no more than a rutted dirt path on the bridge embankment to the parking lot beneath the span.
+My dad took me to Sebastian Inlet in the 1960’s when the road was no more than a rutted dirt path on the bridge embankment to the parking lot beneath the span.
 There was a small tackle & bait shop called the Crow’s Nest that had an orange crate on a pedestal and a danger sign with skull and crossbones pronouncing “Baby Rattlers… DO NOT FEED”.
 Of course, as a curious pre-teen, I had to get close enough to look thru the hardware cloth to see the deadly young snakes.
 Upon mustering up enough courage to peer into the crate, I was confused to see plastic children’s baby rattles on display and for a minute wondered why.
 I spent my childhood years traveling to the inlet with my folks and friends and learning how to surf and fish while jumping the jetty rocks and swimming in the tide pool.
 Sebastian has since become an excellent public park with paved parking lots, a small restaurant and campgrounds.
 The extension of the north jetty a few years ago ruined a once excellent surf break, but for the most part, the improvements have been a vast improvement on the beauty and public access.
 If you get a chance to visit our area, please look me up for a fishing trip at the Sebastian State Park Recreation Area.

 Captain Richard Bradley | Lagooner Fishing Guide